Consensys/fc-latency-map/README.md

 ## Description

-FC Latency Map is a service for [Filecoin](https://filecoin.io/) blockchain to obtain the latencies of active miners.
+FC Latency Map is a service for [Filecoin](https://filecoin.io/) decentralized storage network to obtain latencies of all active miners.

-It uses [Ripe Atlas](https://atlas.ripe.net/) to collect measurements of all active miners from a relevant location in the world.
+It uses [Ripe Atlas](https://atlas.ripe.net/) to collect measurements of active miners from relevant locations in the world.

 ## Quickstart

 ### Get the project

+Clone the project locally:

 ```shell
 git clone https://github.com/ConsenSys/fc-latency-map.git